GreenLemonProtocol/ink/README.md

 # Green Lemon Protocol

+## Background

+Many of today’s blockchains, including Bitcoin and Ethereum, are open and public ledgers because there are no restrictions on participation and all transaction details are visible on the blockchain.
+In a public ledger, the transaction entities are only identified by their blockchain addresses, which are derived from the corresponding public keys.
+Public ledgers are generally considered to be “pseudo-anonymous”, which means that an address is linked to one person, but that person is unknown to the public.
+However, by analyzing the transaction graph and combining it with other information, it is possible to reveal the true real-world identity behind a blockchain address, as shown by recent research.

 ## Overview

 The Green Lemon protocol is an anonymous NFT solution based on zero-knowledge proof and dual-key stealth address protocol: users deposit coins to an anonymous NFT contract and then anonymously send mint, transfer, and other ERC721 functions to that contract via relayer.